Industrial Design: The First Steps at Georgia Tech

-In 1940, Industrial Design was a relatively new profession derived from the work of German designers from Dessau Bauhaus.
-Georgia Tech's Department of Architecture recognized the impact of Industrial Design as a discipline and started offering classes that year.
-They even hired a professor from the New Bauhaus in Chicago to teach the Industrial Design courses.
+In 1940, industrial design was a relatively new profession derived from the work of German designers from the Dessau Bauhaus.
+Georgia Tech's Department of Architecture recognized the impact of industrial design as a discipline and started offering classes that year.
+The department even hired a professor from the New Bauhaus in Chicago to teach the industrial design courses.

 The end of the war brought students back to Georgia Tech and revived the Architecture department:

-- The East Architecture Building was opened in 1952 and included an Industrial Design lab and shop
+- Opened in 1952, the East Architecture Building included an industrial design lab and shop.

 - Bauhaus and New Bauhaus veteran Hin Bredendieck was hired to lead a new industrial design program that same year.